jejacobs23/osteo/README.md

     -I $INPUT_DIR/f1r2_<n>.tar.gz \
     -O $OUTPUT_DIR/read-orientation-model.tar.gz
 ```
-**Step 23) :** The GATK tool ,GetPileupSummaries, is used in order to analyze the tumor .bam file.
+**Step 23) Get pileup summaries:** The GATK tool ,GetPileupSummaries, is used in order to analyze the tumor or normal .bam file.
 It summarizes counts of reads that support reference, alternate andother alleles for given sites in order to be used downstread for estimation of contamination.
 This tool requires a population germline resource containing only common biallelic variants.
 It also requires the population allele frequencies (AF) to be presentin the INFO field of the population germline resource.
 Note: The "-L" and "-V" don't have to be the same.
 For example, you could have a variants file and or "-L" you could have a subset of intervals that you want to evaluate over.
+Separate GetPileUpSummaries runs are done for tumor and normal samples.

 The output is a 6-column table
 ```
 ALIGNMENT_RUN=<Sample ID>
 INPUT_FILE=<path to input directory>"/"$ALIGNMENT_RUN"/recal_reads.bam"
-VARIANT_FILE=$COMMON_DIR"/GATK_indexes/hg38_osteo/small_exac_common_3_biallelic_sites.vcf.gz"
+VARIANT_FILE=<path to directory containing the hg38 genome files downloaded in Step 1>"/small_exac_common_3_biallelic_sites.vcf.gz"
 OUTPUT_DIR=<path to output directory>"/"$ALIGNMENT_RUN

-gatk GetPileupSummaries -I $INPUT_FILE -V $VARIANT_FILE -L $VARIANT_FILE -O $OUTPUT_DIR/tumor_getpileupsummaries.table
+gatk GetPileupSummaries -I $INPUT_FILE -V $VARIANT_FILE -L $VARIANT_FILE -O $OUTPUT_DIR/<tumor or normal>_getpileupsummaries.table
 ```
+**Step 24) :**